 In this chapter we learned about a richer, more functional model we use to represent the real world problems and things our application manages.
 We learned about the different types of domain objects and how we can group those objects into aggregates to specify logical boundaries.
 We learned about abstracting persistence with repositories, where queries are expressed as methods in the domain language.

-In the next chapter, we'll tread deep into controller territory, exploring ASP.NET MVC 2 features and extensibility points that will be an our technical base for success with the framework.
+In the next chapter, we'll tread deep into controller territory, exploring ASP.NET MVC 2 features and extensibility points that will be our technical base for success with the framework.